Afrah15130/php_project/README.md

 The project now has a modern look with search and pagination features, making it more user-friendly and professional.

 ✅ Task 3 Completed Successfully.

+🧩 Task 4 — Role-Based Access Control (RBAC)

+In this task, role management was added to the blog application to control who can edit or delete posts.

+Steps Implemented

+Added a role column to the users table (default = user).

+Created two roles — Admin and User.
+• Admin → can edit or delete any post.
+• User → can edit or delete only their own posts.

+Updated login.php to store both username and role in session.

+Updated edit_post.php and delete_post.php to verify permissions before allowing changes.

+Displayed proper messages like “✅ Post deleted successfully” or “❌ You don’t have permission to delete this post.”

+Result

+Normal users can manage only their own posts.

+Admins have full control over all posts.

+Unauthorized access correctly shows a “permission denied” message.